ivaantxo/Pokeemerald-Base-Hispana/docs/team_procedures/merge_checklist.md

 * `upcoming`, `master` or `pret/pokeemerald`.

 ## Create a merge commit
+Use the "Create a merge commit" to preserve history if:
-When the branch uses a publicly available feature branch from by the community, use "Create a merge commit" to preserve history for users.
+- The branch is a publicly available feature branch from the community
+- It's a upstream `pret` merge
+- It's a `master` to `upcoming` merge
+- It's a Release merge

 ## Rebase and merge
 We do not use this ever.